AfeefRazick/commuterx/README.md

 To use CommuterX, follow these steps:

-1. Visit the CommuterX website at [Firebase website link](no link boss!) from your mobile device.
+1. Visit the CommuterX website at [https://commuterx.web.app/](https://commuterx.web.app/) from your mobile device.

 2. Allow the website to access your device's location.
 This permission is necessary for CommuterX to determine your current location and provide accurate information.